stephenjarrett/company-valuation-app/README.md

 # npm run json:server (mock back-end)
 # npm-start (angular ng-serve)

-Navigate to localhost:4200 and its good to good.
+Navigate to localhost:4200 and its good to go.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.